 Smile Repair in North Dallas

 If you experience tooth decay, dental damage, tooth loss, or other oral health issues, contact our trusted Dallas, TX dental team.
-Dr. Allison Fowler and Dr. Russell Fife have years of training and experience in providing patients restorative treatments that exceed the highest expectations and restore the form, function, and appearance of patients’ smiles.
+Dr. Allison Fowler has years of training and experience in providing patients restorative treatments that exceed the highest expectations and restore the form, function, and appearance of patients’ smiles.
 Contact our knowledgeable team to find out more about our restorative dentistry services or schedule an appointment today.
 We welcome patients from Dallas, Preston Hollow, University Park, Highland Park, and other nearby communities.

 Crowns & Bridges